Are you interested in becoming a U.S. Foreign Service Officer (FSO)/diplomat in 2026? Then this is the guide for you!

 Those with a high score receive an invitation to the Officer Assessment.
 The dividing line between being asked and not is a secret and changes with each testing cycle.

-The QEP is the most disheartening stage for those who receive a denial letter, as you receive no feedback or scores to help you understand why you do not move forward.
+The QEP is the most disheartening stage for those who receive a denial letter, as they receive no feedback or scores to help them understand why they do not move forward.

 Just remember that the journey to becoming an FSO is a marathon and not a race.
 Many current FSOs had to go through the process multiple times before passing.
 Try again next year.